 Heal aims to create an environment where personal identities including race, military service, sexual orientation, and heritage are utilized, celebrated, and valued.
 Heal's diversity initiatives and strategies are designed to attract, develop, and advance the most talented individuals regardless of their race, sexual orientation, religion, age, gender, disability status, or any other dimension of diversity.
-Heal's goals are to:
+As we prepare to open and continue operations in Provincetown, Heal's goals are to:

-- Hire and maintain the number of minorities, women, veterans, people with disabilities, and people who identify as LGBT working in the establishment at the rate of 40% of our workforce; and - Ensure the success of minorities, women, veterans, people with disabilities, and people who identify as LGBT by providing the necessary tools in order for such individuals to be promoted within the organization at a rate of 20%.
+- Hire and maintain the number of minorities, women, veterans, people with disabilities, and people who identify as LGBT working in the establishment at the rate of 50% of our workforce; and - Ensure the success of minorities, women, veterans, people with disabilities, and people who identify as LGBT by providing the necessary tools in order for such individuals to be promoted within the organization at a rate of 25%.
 Heal's diversity program includes the Diversity Recruitment and Sourcing and Employee Retention, Training, and Development sections described below.